martinzf/nth_pendulum/README.md

 \end{equation}
 $$

-This last step will be done with SymPy for convenience.
+This last step, as well as the solution to the system of ODEs will be calculated numerically.